Living In Paper - 2008

 Papercrete homes can be built beautifully, with all the amenities, for much less than conventional housing.

-A home built using innovative or "alternative" construction methods doesn't have to be uncomfortable to live in.
+A home built using innovative or "alternative" construction materials doesn't have to be uncomfortable to live in.
 In fact, many of these homes are more interesting to look at and more healthful and economical to live in than conventional housing - and they usually cost a lot less to build.
 Shrinking resources and expanding environmental concerns necessitate closer examination of alternative building techniques, which at first glance may seem untenable but turn out to offer dividends measured in many dimensions.

 Papercrete, when made with Portland cement, looks a lot like concrete.
 This is a blessing and a curse.
 Many properties of papercrete make it more flexible than concrete, but in some ways it doesn’t act or perform the same as concrete.
 This leads some people to think that it isn't as "good" as concrete.
 The fact is that both materials have their strengths and weaknesses and both need to be used properly to be most effective.